You are currently viewing Singye Dzong, the Mystical Lion Fortress of Guru Rinpoche

 Best Time for Singye Dzong Trek

 May to the second week of October is the season during which it is advisable to visit Singye Dzong.
 The best season for the Singye Dzong pilgrimage runs from September to November.
 The last week of September to the second week of October is the best season as there shall be no rainfall and snowfall.
 However, due to mud in the summer and snow during the winter and spring, the only time the paths are accessible is during October.
+All visitors must obtain a travel permit from Khoma Gup and before obtaining the permit one must undergo proper medical checkups to prepare for the trip.
 Be aware of the bears.
-Many tour operators arrange Singye Dzong Neykor for Bhutanese pilgrims under the Tourism Council of Bhutan’s Druk Neykor program.
-All visitors must obtain a travel permit from Khoma Gup and before obtaining the permit one must undergo proper medical checkups to prepare for the trip.
+You can go on Singye Dzong Neykor with the Bhutan Pilgrimage Package.

 Please Note: Singye Dzong is restricted to foreigners.
 The site is not open to tourists, and foreigners need a special permit from the Department of Culture to visit Singye Dzong.